Coffee Bean & Wonder Years Tips

 Welcome to the Coffee Bean cardigan tips page!
 Here you’ll find tips and tutorial links that will help you as you knit your own Coffee Bean sweater, whether it’s the original baby version, or the adult version!
-I cover the following topics:
+You’ll also find these tips helpful if you are making the Wonder Years cardigan (since it’s the toddler/child version of Little Coffee Bean).

 - Picking a size (for adult version)